nitanmarcel/waydroid-magisk/README.md

 Try restarting Waydroid using either systemd or init (depending on your system).

 ## Magisk modules not working or not showing as installed
-Currently, modules only work with Magisk Delta Canary.
+Currently, modules only work with Kitsune Mask Canary.
 Download and install the apk in Waydroid, and update by following the instructions in the "Updating" section below.

-## Magisk Delta fails to patch SELinux policy.
+## Kitsune Mask fails to patch SELinux policy.
   * Use `waydroid_magisk` to update and setup Magisk.

 ## Updating
-* Using Magisk Delta to install Magisk directly into the system partition.
+* Using Kitsune Mask to install Magisk directly into the system partition.
 * Using `waydroid_magisk install --update`.

 ## Does Zygisk work?
-Zygisk only works with Magisk Delta Canary which gets installed by default.
+Zygisk only works with Kitsune Mask Canary which gets installed by default.

-## I've enabled Zygisk in Magisk Delta Stable!!
+## I've enabled Zygisk in Kitsune Mask Stable!!
 * Run `waydroid_magisk zygisk disable` - to disable zygisk.

 ## How is this different from other scripts?
-magisk_waydroid is a Magisk Delta manager, bringing all the features from Magisk Delta manager in your command line.
+magisk_waydroid is a Kitsune Mask manager, bringing all the features from Kitsune Mask manager in your command line.

-## What is Magisk Delta?
+## What is Kitsune Mask?
-Magisk Delta is a fork of the official Magisk Manager with the old Magisk Hide feature re-added and other new features.
-You can find a list of differences between Magisk Delta and official Magisk [here](https://github.com/HuskyDG/magisk-files/blob/main/note_stable.md#diffs-to-official-magisk).
+Kitsune Mask is a fork of the official Magisk Manager with the old Magisk Hide feature re-added and other new features.
+You can find a list of differences between Kitsune Mask and official Magisk [here](https://github.com/HuskyDG/magisk-files/blob/main/note_stable.md#diffs-to-official-magisk).

 ## Arch Linux
-On arch based distributions, `linux-xanmod-anbox` with `linux-xanmod-anbox-headers` (needs `psi=1` in cmdline) from chaotic AUR is recommended, otherwise Magisk Delta might not work properly.
+On arch based distributions, `linux-xanmod-anbox` with `linux-xanmod-anbox-headers` (needs `psi=1` in cmdline) from chaotic AUR is recommended, otherwise Kitsune Mask might not work properly.

 ## Ubuntu Touch
 __`waydroid-magisk` is developed to be compatible with almost every Linux OS, including Ubuntu Touch.
 But a few issues can still occur such as (workarounds included).__